 Local laws and practices differ greatly, and the reality is that how you express your sexuality and gender could pose safety concerns while abroad.
 Make sure you know the laws relating to sexuality and gender expression; if you're transgender, note legal issues related to travel and immigration.
-Homosexuality remains illegal in some countries, and even in countries without legal barriers, cultural norms may prohibit outward expression of your sexual identity.
+Homosexuality remains illegal in some countries, and even in countries without legal barriers, cultural norms may prohibit the outward expression of your sexual identity.
 In some places, even the perception of being gay or lesbian could put you at additional risk.
 These risks may include outward hostility from locals or harassment from even law enforcement officials.
-The good news is that if you come to your study abroad experience with good planning and keen understanding of the issues, your time abroad should be as healthy, safe, and meaningful as any students.
+The good news is that if you come to your study abroad experience with good planning and a keen understanding of the issues, your time abroad should be healthy and safe.
 Review these maps of sexual orientation laws.

 - ILGA (The International Lesbian, Gay, Bisexual, Trans and Intersex Association)

 - NAFSA: Association of International Education - Rainbow Special Interest Group